ucsf-wynton/wynton-website-hpc/docs/hpc/howto/rstudio.md

 <div class="alert alert-warning" role="alert" markdown="1">

 An RStudio Server session will time out after 120 minutes of no user input.
-This is to make sure there are forgotten, left-over processes running on the system.
+This is to make sure there are no forgotten, left-over processes running on the system.
 For R tasks running longer than this, the solution is to submit them via the scheduler.

 </div>